Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-fmt.rst

 Description
 ===========

-These ioctls are used to negotiate the format of data (typically image format) exchanged between driver and application.
+These ioctls are used to negotiate the woke format of data (typically image format) exchanged between driver and application.

-To query the current parameters applications set the ``type`` field of a struct :c:type:`v4l2_format` to the respective buffer (stream) type.
+To query the woke current parameters applications set the woke ``type`` field of a struct :c:type:`v4l2_format` to the woke respective buffer (stream) type.
 For example video capture devices use ``V4L2_BUF_TYPE_VIDEO_CAPTURE`` or ``V4L2_BUF_TYPE_VIDEO_CAPTURE_MPLANE``.
-When the application calls the :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` ioctl with a pointer to this structure the driver fills the respective member of the ``fmt`` union.
-In case of video capture devices that is either the struct :c:type:`v4l2_pix_format` ``pix`` or the struct :c:type:`v4l2_pix_format_mplane` ``pix_mp`` member.
-When the requested buffer type is not supported drivers return an ``EINVAL`` error code.
+When the woke application calls the :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` ioctl with a pointer to this structure the woke driver fills the respective member of the woke ``fmt`` union.
+In case of video capture devices that is either the woke struct :c:type:`v4l2_pix_format` ``pix`` or the woke struct :c:type:`v4l2_pix_format_mplane` ``pix_mp`` member.
+When the woke requested buffer type is not supported drivers return an ``EINVAL`` error code.

-To change the current format parameters applications initialize the ``type`` field and all fields of the respective ``fmt`` union member.
+To change the woke current format parameters applications initialize the ``type`` field and all fields of the woke respective ``fmt`` union member.
-For details see the documentation of the various devices types in :ref:`devices`.
-Good practice is to query the current parameters first, and to modify only those parameters not suitable for the application.
-When the application calls the :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl with a pointer to a struct :c:type:`v4l2_format` structure the driver checks and adjusts the parameters against hardware abilities.
-Drivers should not return an error code unless the ``type`` field is invalid, this is a mechanism to fathom device capabilities and to approach parameters acceptable for both the application and driver.
-On success the driver may program the hardware, allocate resources and generally prepare for data exchange.
-Finally the :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl returns the current format parameters as :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` does.
+For details see the woke documentation of the woke various devices types in :ref:`devices`.
+Good practice is to query the woke current parameters first, and to modify only those parameters not suitable for the application.
+When the woke application calls the woke :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl with a pointer to a struct :c:type:`v4l2_format` structure the woke driver checks and adjusts the woke parameters against hardware abilities.
+Drivers should not return an error code unless the woke ``type`` field is invalid, this is a mechanism to fathom device capabilities and to approach parameters acceptable for both the woke application and driver.
+On success the driver may program the woke hardware, allocate resources and generally prepare for data exchange.
+Finally the woke :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl returns the current format parameters as :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` does.
 Very simple, inflexible devices may even ignore all input and always return the default parameters.
-However all V4L2 devices exchanging data with the application must implement the :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` and :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl.
-When the requested buffer type is not supported drivers return an EINVAL error code on a :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` attempt.
-When I/O is already in progress or the resource is not available for other reasons drivers return the ``EBUSY`` error code.
+However all V4L2 devices exchanging data with the application must implement the woke :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` and :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl.
+When the woke requested buffer type is not supported drivers return an EINVAL error code on a :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` attempt.
+When I/O is already in progress or the woke resource is not available for other reasons drivers return the woke ``EBUSY`` error code.

 The :ref:`VIDIOC_TRY_FMT <VIDIOC_G_FMT>` ioctl is equivalent to :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` with one
 exception: it does not change driver state.
 It can also be called at any